-The submission deadline is April 1 of the student's 4th year.
-This deadline is independent of the date of the scheduled meeting.
+The submission deadline is April 1 of the steat.
+The steat of the date of the scheduled meeting.
 If the meeting is scheduled earlier than the date specified above, the student must submit the documents at least one week prior to the meeting date.
 Changes to the timeline are allowed with written permission from the Research Advisor and approval by all members of the Supervisory Committee, and have to be communicated to the Graduate Coordinator.

-The 1-hour meeting will include a 30-minute student presentation summarizing the details of the written progress report and should include a brief description of the student's post-graduation goals.
+The 1-hour meeting will include a 30-minute student presentation summarizing the details of the written progress report a n d s h o u l d i n c l u d e a b r ostegfaduatloe s c r i p t goals.
 At least three out of the five Supervisory Committee members must be present at the meeting.

-At the conclusion of the presentation and questions, the student will leave the room and the Supervisory Committee will discuss the student's progress and the feedback that the student should receive.
-After the Supervisory Committee's deliberations, the student will be called back and will receive a brief verbal feedback.
+At the conclusion of the presentation and questions, the student will leave the room and the Supervisory Committee of the programs and the feel dback that the student shoulds to under the receive.
+After the Supervisory Committee of the meeting the student will be called back and will receive a brief verbal feedback.
 Within a week of the meeting the Supervisory Committee Chair will provide the student with the comments, suggestions, and criticisms that are deemed helpful.